Robert B. Carney Jr.: World War II

 On his return from the Pacific he was stationed at Long Beach.
 On 19 February 1944 he was engaged to Miss Natalie Sutherland, daughter of General Richard K. Sutherland.

+Post-World War II

+In the early 1950s he became the U.S. Marine advisor to the Commandant of the Republic of China Marine Corps in Taiwan.
+In that role he helped organize the ROCMC with a structure similar to a U.S. Marine division, and he also expanded the American advisory mission to the ROCMC.

-He commanded the Marine Barracks, Washington, D.C. from 1964 to 1968.
+He commanded the Marine Barracks, Washington, D.C., from 1964 to 1968.

 Vietnam War

 Carney served as assistant division commander of the 3rd Marine Division from 8 November 1968 to 9 June 1969.
 From 1 April to 21 May 1969 he commanded Task Force Hotel in western Quảng Trị Province, during which time it conducted Operation Purple Martin.
 He subsequently commanded the 9th Marine Amphibious Brigade on Okinawa from 13 June to 7 November 1969.

 Later life

 Carney retired from the Marines in June 1972.
 He died on 9 March 1983 and was survived by his wife Natalie, a son and a daughter.
 He was buried at Arlington National Cemetery.

 Decorations

 His decorations include the Legion of Merit (2), Bronze Star Medal and Purple Heart.